CDE: The 8th Annual G Lynn Powell Lecture Series

 The University of Utah School of Dentistry Presents

-G. Lynn Powell Lecture Series
+The 8th Annual G. Lynn Powell Lecture Series

 Featuring: Diego Velasquez-Plata, DDS, MSD

-The Art and Science of Saving Teeth
+The Art and Science of Balancing Tooth Preservation, Implant Therapy, and

 Location: Cleone Peterson Eccles Alumni House, 155 Central Campus Drive, Salt Lake City, 84111